cocofox1902/holberton-system_engineering-devops/0x08-networking_basics_2/README.md

 Requirements:

+- `localhost` resolves to `127.0.0.2`

-localhost resolves to 127.0.0.2 facebook.com resolves to 8.8.8.8.
+- `facebook.com` resolves to `8.8.8.8`.

-The checker is running on Docker, so make sure to read this
+- The checker is running on Docker, so make sure to read this

 ## [1.
 Show attached IPs](./1-show_attached_IPs)